-The Vendor Application for 2016 season: PDF File.
+The Vendor Application for 2017 season: (printable PDF file).

 The following regulations are in compliance with the City Ordinance 8.20 113051 Resolution H5I76, the Management Agreement between the City and the Missoula Farmers' Market, Missoula City-County Health Department, and the bylaws of the Missoula Farmers' Market, Inc., P. O. Box 1716, Missoula MT 59801.

 1. MARKET HOURS:

 Saturdays 8:00 am to 12:30 pm, May 6 through October 28, 2017.

 Tuesdays 5:30 pm to 7:00 pm, July 4 through September 26, 2017.

 There is no opening bell.
 Vendors may begin selling as soon as they arrive.
 Vendors can bring vehicles into the market and begin loading after 12:30 pm on Saturdays and 7:00 pm on Tuesdays.
 Vendors must be packed up and off the street by 1:00 pm on Saturday and 7:30 pm on Tuesday.
 Vendors must follow directions of the Market Manager and assistants to ensure safety and smooth traffic flow.